sajuukthanatoskhar/test_free_inventory_tracker/README.md

         box.
   - [DONE] Can be a config file
     - [INFO] This is in the *.stn
-- [TBD] count how many ships have the fit's name in a hangar (or text copied/pasted from a hangar) and compare against the target number
+- [DONE] count how many ships have the fit's name in a hangar (or text copied/pasted from a hangar) and compare against the target number
   - [DONE] Hangar is fetched via copy paste from game (No ESI, thank fuck)